gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 * To a slight extent
 * To a moderate extent
 * To a great extent
-* I haven't yet, but plan to provide the Digital DNA registration link to colleagues: [https://learn-2.galvanize.com/cohorts/e2dcf1f7d96e4936d5](https://learn-2.galvanize.com/cohorts/e2dcf1f7d96e4936d5)
+* I haven't yet, but plan to provide the [Digital DNA registration link](https://auth.galvanize.com/register?uid=e2dcf1f7d96e4936d5) to colleagues

 ##### !end-options